 Table of Contents

-- 1 How Exactly Do You Cut Frozen Meat?
+- 1 How To Cut Frozen Meat

-Can I Thaw And Refreeze Meat?
+Before I Start, Can I Thaw And Refreeze Meat?

 Another issue is that every time meat is frozen and thawed, it affects the texture and flavor, and not for the better.
+There is also a greater risk of freezer burn each time the meat is put through the defrosting process, then unwrapped and wrapped again.

-For the above reasons, learning how to cut frozen meat is of utmost importance with regards to maintaining good health and good tasting meat.
+For the above reasons, learning how to cut frozen meat is of the utmost importance with regards to maintaining good health and good tasting meat.

-How Exactly Do You Cut Frozen Meat?
+How To Cut Frozen Meat

 The first thing that you should always put in mind is the tools that you are using.
 As I’m sure you are aware, frozen meat is one of the most solid items that you can attempt to cut.
 The frozen chunk is barely penetrable.
 But with the right tools to use, it is possible.